|

 door.

-"Are you sure you should be relying on Legolas so much?"
+"Are you sure we should be relying so much on Legolas?"

 "In truth," said Aragorn, pulling beside him, "I

 do not know.
-But I do not have much choicenone of us could
+But we do not have much choicenone of us

-board a galley without being seen, nor shoot men up in the rigging.
+could board a galley without being seen, nor shoot men up in the

-I just pray that his love for Eowyn and his determination to rescue
+rigging.
+I just pray that his love for Eowyn and his determination

-her are strong enough to keep his mind clear of both the poison
+to rescue her are strong enough to keep his mind clear of both

-pulling his oar.
-Strange how much calmer I feel now that I have
+Strange, thought Legolas, how much calmer I feel now

-a clear job to do.
-And, as for the sea longing, he looked out
+that I have a job to do.
+And, as for the sea longinghe

-it is as though I had never heard its callmy only desire
+is beautiful, but it is as though I had never heard its call;

 I will get her back, I know I will.